 If your grass is fully in the shade then it will be hard for any turf type to thrive, and it may be worth looking into artificial grass.

 If your lawn is only partially in the shade there are some types of grass that can tolerate this.
-One of these types of grass is Zeon Zoysiagrass and is known as one of the most shade-tolerant varieties of turf for the warm-season climate.
+One of these types of grass is Zeon Zoysiagrass which is known as one of the most shade-tolerant varieties of turf for the warm-season climate.

 If your lawn is constantly in partial shade. it may be a good idea to look into this type of grass.